15 Great Books on Indonesia

 Before reading any other book about Indonesia, read Tim Hannigan’s A Brief History of Indonesia By having an overview of the country’s history, you’ll be better able to understand and appreciate other books set in Indonesia.

 The first three chapters cover the earliest known history up to the 1400s, the beginning of colonialism.
-I felt that these chapters were the weakest part of the book, and I literally wanted to throw my Kindle across the room in frustration.
-Partly it was the writer’s fault (it read like an excerpt from an Encyclopedia), but it was mine as well for just not having enough previous knowledge of pre-colonial Indonesian history to follow the history.
+I felt that these chapters were the weakest part of the book, and while reading it, I literally wanted to throw my Kindle across the room in frustration.
+Partly it was the writer’s fault (it read like an excerpt from an Encyclopedia), but also mine as well for just not having enough previous knowledge of pre-colonial Indonesian history to follow the history.
 My mind kept on wandering before I would even finish a sentence.

 However, I’m glad I stuck with the book because starting in chapter four, East meets West begins and the writing and history take off.
 And the book flew by fast (hard to do with a history book) as I became engrossed in the stories of the fighting between European nations over control of the spice islands, Indonesia’s war of independence, the reigns of Sukarno and Suharto, and the post-Suharto years.
 Hannigan’s account of post-colonial history was as exciting as that of say accounts of Germany or China’s histories.